award7/dicomsort/dicomsort/README.md

 `sort_order` (List[str]): the order in which to sort the raw DICOM files.
 Can be any DICOM attribute.
 Note:
 'SeriesDescription' will always be the final sorting criteria to avoid ambiguity in the sorting process and therefore it is not necessary to specify.
-Default = ['ProtocolName', 'PatientName'].
+Default = ['PatientName'].

 `anonymization` (dict): key-value pairs of DICOM attributes and the new values to apply to the sorted files.
 Default = None.